 This page is dedicated to reporting on recent newsworthy events, upcoming projects and new products/services.
 Click on “Go to article…” or scroll down.

 We are very excited to introduce a new mobile biochar kiln to our range.
 It has been developed over many years by Robert Baird, of Pyrolitech Carbon Offsetzone from Queensland, Australia.
-The official name of the kiln is:
+The official name of the kiln in Australia is:

 “Series 2 Mobile Pyrolysis Unit”

 In South Africa it is being marketed as the BIO FEEDER.